 To read Lean’s history, one might think that home computing was a pervasive craze among all youngsters in the early 1980s.
 It was significantly popular - mainly for the opportunity to play arcade games and the easy way one could copy and swap those games with others - but to think this held true across the entire playground would be hugely mistaken.
 In my experience, the kids who were most obsessive about these new devices were the ones who would have have been obsessed with any highly technical, esoteric and largely insular hobby.
-Those users who were actually doing any serious programming were a select few; those working commercially even fewer; and of those, probably only a handful writing code to the quality of the top games.
+Those users who were actually doing any serious programming were a select few; those working commercially even fewer; and of those, probably only a handful writing code to the level of the top games.
 I don’t recall much interest in programming amongst my peers, but then others sharing that interest in my year may also have been similarly introverted and quiet, and if so, they were probably wiser than me in keeping it to themselves (whereas I might as well have been wearing a “Geek, kick me” t-shirt).
 A little later, when the school computer room opened, offering a new source of breaktime respite to those who had previously concealed themselves in the library, I was the only member of my year regularly in attendance.
 There were some younger boys, who seemed most interested in provoking irritation, and a group of older know-alls who would pronounce with authority on the subject, some of whom were even mature enough to talk to girls with passable confidence, which to me was akin to having a superpower.
 Not that we saw many girls in the computer room during breaks - if it hadn’t been for formal lessons, almost none of them would ever have got near a BBC Micro.
 (The lessons weren’t available to the upper years, probably because the school didn’t offer O level Computer Studies and nobody could be bothered to integrate IT into their traditional exam curriculae.)

 It was through this lab that I first encountered computer networking, which was initially seen within the industry as a way to share expensive printers and disk drives across several machines rather than to allow user communication.
 Once again, I hit the system programming guides to see if it was possible to hack into remote BBCs using Acorn’s ‘Econet’ protocol and make them misbehave, but it seemed it was insufficiently vulnerable to allow that without collusion.
 We went back to distracting Mr M., who was nominally ‘in charge’ of the room, so we could liberate the floppy disks holding his games collection (a session on Elite being the main bribe used to get kids to complete their computer work).
-The worst that could happen was being identified by a teacher as ‘someone good with computers’ and therefore liable to being pressed into service on whatever IT project they had in mind, most of which were viewed as cringeworthy and risible by those of us who found ourselves volunteered.
+The worst that could happen was being identified by a teacher as ‘someone good with computers’ and therefore liable to being pressed into service on whatever IT project they had in mind, most of which were viewed as cringeworthy and twee by those of us who found ourselves volunteered.
 It may seem strange and hypocritical that a bunch of computer geeks could develop any concept of what was ‘uncool’, but there were definite lines drawn within our little sect.
 Publishing a school newsletter: yuk.
 Hacking the caveman game FRAK! so that he uttered a similar but different four-letter word: cool.

 Weirdly though, a shared interest in computer games, even though I wasn’t particularly good at or even especially keen on playing them, finally kickstarted some sort of social life outside of school.
 Friends would come over for late evening sessions of Revenge of the Mutant Camels or, even better, 2-up Double Dragon.
 (Jetpac, in which the aliens exploded with short farty noises, was a particular favourite when we discovered that hammering the pause key during an explosion could draw this out into a prolonged raspberry, to great hilarity.)
 This would eventually lead in sixth form, when we were old enough to get away with underage drinking, to nights out at the pub instead.
-(It was at this point that I discovered ‘having a laugh with your mates’ instead, and computers finally began to take a healthier backseat to everything else in adolescence - except girls.
+(It was at this point that I discovered the undemanding joys of ‘having a laugh with your mates’, and computers finally began to take a healthier backseat to everything else in adolescence - except girls.
 Plus ça change.)

 My last ‘home’ computer was an Amiga A1200, with an internal hard drive, bought with the seeming riches earned from my first post-graduation job as the closest thing I could get to the UNIX workstations I used at work - you could even download a version of C-shell for it (although it wouldn’t run Minix due to the lack of a Memory Management Unit in the pared-down CPU used, and believe me I tried).
 Unfortunately, the hard drive - an inconceivably expansive 80MB Western Digital model - had an infuriating habit of locking up when it became warm, making it very frustrating to use.
 There was still no widely available Internet access outside of academia (not that the Amiga supported TCP/IP either, and even on Windows it was a dreadful hack), and I still didn’t find the time to do any proper programming.
 When I moved on to a non-academic job, I bought a cheap Macintosh and I don’t now recall what happened to that Amiga.